Super Castlevania IV: Development and release

-The packaging artwork for the North American and European versions was created by Tom Dubois, who designed the packaging for many other Konami titles outside Japan.
+The packaging artwork for the North American version was created by Tom duBois, who designed the packaging for many other Konami titles outside Japan.

 The game was released in Japan on October 31, 1991 for the Super Famicom.
-It was released in North America in December 1991.
-The game sold a little over 500,000 copies worldwide.
+It was released in North America in late December 1991.
 Factor 5 created a short demo of the game running on the Mega Drive and presented it to Konami.
 Konami was impressed but ultimately chose to keep all Mega Drive development in-house, and did not pursue porting the game to the system.

 The game has been re-released on several platforms over the years.
 It was re-released on the Virtual Console in 2006 for the Wii, in 2013 for the Wii U, and in 2016 for the New Nintendo 3DS.
 In September 2017, it was included on Nintendo's Super NES Classic Edition, a miniature replica of the Super NES featuring many built-in games.
 The game is included in Castlevania Anniversary Collection, a compilation of past Castlevania installments released on May 17, 2019 for Nintendo Switch, PlayStation 4, Windows, and Xbox One.